Lorytech-html/void-packages/README.md

 - Usb stick.

 #### How to jailbreak your ps4
+> [!WARNING]
+> THIS GUIDE REQUIRES FORMATTING YOUR USB STICK, FORMATTING ANY USB STICK WILL REMOVE ANY DATA THAT IS IN IT!
 1. plug the usb stick in your device and format it in exfat64/fat32
-> [!WARNING]
-> FORMATTING YOUR USB STICK WILL REMOVE ANY DATA THAT IS IN THAT USB STICK!
 2.